LukasReschke/OpenCloudMeshSpecification/source/index.md

 appId | ID of the app to get more information from.

 ### Response
-> In case of success, a OCS success message without information about the app:
+> In case of success, a OCS success message with more information about the app:

 ```xml
 <?xml version="1.0"?>